nlfiedler/akashita/README.md

 ### Vagrant VMs

 There are virtual machine definitions, managed using [Vagrant](https://www.vagrantup.com) and provisioned using [Fabric](http://www.fabfile.org), that are available for building and testing on [FreeBSD](https://www.freebsd.org) and [Ubuntu](http://www.ubuntu.com).
 These are found in the `vagrant` directory.
-The Linux VM is only good for building and testing manually, as the automated tests make use of `mkfile` to produce temporary ZFS datasets.

 ## Usage